 It is true – if you want to change a culture, you start by changing the language.

-- A theology of stewardship leads a church from a numbers-driven budgeting process to a vision-driven, ministry-focused strategy for funding.
+- A stewardship theology leads a church from a numbers-driven budgeting process to a vision-driven, ministry-focused strategy for funding.

 From my own personal and professional experience, I can promise you that people will give more generously to spending plans that are focused on vision, ministry and life change than to a numbers-driven spreadsheet called a budget!

-- A theology of stewardship shapes the makeup of church financial teams.
+- A stewardship theology shapes the makeup of church financial teams.

 This one may receive some pushback, but I firmly believe that those individuals on teams, committees or task groups that are charged with making financial decisions around budgeting and spending should be fully committed to the biblical teaching on stewardship and should be generous in their own financial support of the ministries of the church.
 They should know what the Bible teaches about stewardship.
 They should know what the church believes about stewardship.
 Simply put, they should believe in the seven foundational perspectives laid out in my previous posts.

-- A theology of stewardship creates a platform for embracing the concept of holistic stewardship.
+- A stewardship theology creates a platform for embracing the concept of holistic stewardship.

 It is not uncommon to hear churches use the word stewardship only as it refers to the operational needs of the church.
 I often partner with churches that talk about giving to the “stewardship” needs of the church or giving to the “capital” needs of the church as if they are something different.